keylime/keylime/README.md

 #### Optional Requirements

 If you want to support revocation, you also need to have cfssl installed and in your path on the tenant agent.
 It can be obtained from https://github.com/cloudflare/cfssl.
 You will also need to set ca_implementation to "cfssl" instead of "openssl" in `/etc/keylime.conf`.

 ## Making sure your TPM is ready for keylime

-The above instructions for installing the TPM libraries will be configured to talk to /dev/tpm0.
+The above instructions for installing the TPM libraries will be configured to talk to `/dev/tpm0`.
 If this device is not on your system, then you may need to build/install TPM support for your kernel.
-You can use:
+You can use following command to see if the kernel is initializing the TPM driver during boot:

 `dmesg | grep -i tpm`

-to see if the kernel is initializing the TPM driver during boot.
-If you have the /dev/tpm0 device, you next need to get it into the right state.
-The kernel driver reports status on the TPM in /sys.
+If you have the `/dev/tpm0` device, you next need to get it into the right state.
+The kernel driver reports status on the TPM in `/sys`.
 You can locate the folder with relevant info from the driver using:

 `sudo find /sys -name tpm0`